-Application forms are available at all VA offices, active duty stations, and American embassies as well as the Office of Veterans Affairs, Division of Student Development.
+Application forms are available at all VA offices, active duty stations, and American embassies as well as in the Division of Student Development.
 Completed forms are submitted to the York College Veterans Affairs Office.

 A. GI Bill Educational Training

 Persons who served over 180 days between January 31, 1955 and December 31, 1976, and: